 Architecture studios represent the backbone of the major.
-Three parallel streams support the studios: development of skills in hand-drawing and painting; education in the theory and history of architecture; and, studies of traditional and time-tested techniques of building technology.

-A rising sophomore may petition the architecture faculty to accept an extraordinary portfolio from an approved four-week summer program as substitute for required freshman architecture and art courses.
+Three parallel streams support the studios: development of skills in hand-drawing and painting; education in the theory and history of architecture; and, studies of traditional and timetested techniques of building technology.
+A rising sophomore may petition the architecture faculty to accept an extraordinary portfolio from an approved summer program as substitute for required freshman architecture and art courses.

-Transfer students are accepted into the Architecture major at the discretion of the Program Director and must complete a minimum of 60% of the ARCH courses required for the major at Benedictine College with course equivalencies and placements in the major determined by the Program Director.
+Transfer students are accepted into the Architecture major at the discretion of the Architecture Department Chair and must complete a minimum of 60% of the ARCH courses required for the major at Benedictine College with course equivalencies and placements in the major determined by the Department Chair.

-The course fee for the Sophomore, Junior, Senior, and Capstone studios provides the academic enhancement of studio materials, funds visiting professional critics and lecturers, field studies, professional workshops, and technology.
+The course fees for the Sophomore, Junior, Senior, and Capstone studios provide studio materials, fund visiting professional critics and lecturers, and defray costs for field studies, workshops, and technology.